7

 • 2

 These questions might be a bit too opinion-based and philosophical for Arqade.
 You may be better off posting these on the Overwatch or Counter Strike subreddits, though those places are gigantic echo chambers with plenty of bad opinions and rude replies.
 There's simply no easy answer to your question.
-May 2, 2022 at 18:24
+Commented May 2, 2022 at 18:24

 • I'm still open for an answer on smurfing in general in general, to see if it really does "skew" the ladder.